-David Holt is a Principal in the Washington, D.C.*, office of Fish & Richardson.
-His practice supports patent prosecution and post-grant proceedings before the USPTO.
+David Holt is a principal in the Washington, D.C., office of Fish & Richardson P.C.
+His practice supports post-grant proceedings and patent prosecution before the U.S. Patent and Trademark Office (USPTO).

 J.D., George Washington University Law School 2011